Mutation-based Evaluation of Cryptographic API Misuse Detectors: Discussion and Conclusion

 \subsection{Defining ``Scope'' for the Technique-centric Design}

 We observe that even within \detectors that take a \textit{technique-centric} approach, there is little agreement on the appropriate scope of detection.
 For instance, \xanitizer focuses on catching every possible misuse instance, regardless of any external factors such as whether that kind of misuse is observed in the wild, or a threat model, as the designers believe that \emphdblquote{the distinction should not be between `common' and `uncommon', but instead between `can be (easily) computed statically' and `can not be computed'.}.
-This may also result in \xanitizer not detecting a commonly observed misuse that is difficult to compute statically, although we did not observe such cases.
+This makes it possible for \xanitizer to detect unknown or rare problems, but may also result in it not detecting a commonly observed misuse that is hard to compute statically, although we did not observe such cases.
+For \sonarqube{}, the "cost" of analyzing a pattern versus whether it is easy to detect through manual analysis is an additional consideration, ``\textit{... easy to identify for simple human readers.
+For our analyzer ... this kind of method is expensive ... issue is more of a misconfiguration on the developer's side, trying to cover this type of case seems a bit out of scope.}''